 Ink Pad Printing

-CWT provides Medical Device Printing services that are competitive, precise, timely and invaluable.
+CWT offers competitive medical device printing services that are precise, timely, and invaluable.
 Customers use our pad printing services for a variety of medical product marks.
 For instance, our medical class black ink can be used for depth marking orthopedic pins or for issuing product number identifiers to accommodate FDA tracking needs.
 Typical products we print on include catheters, tubing, K-Wires and a variety of stainless steel and nitinol components.

 Passivation is the use of a light coat such as metal oxide which is used to create a shell to protect the wire against corrosion.
 This process removes any free-iron from the surface of stainless steel while creating the passive chromium oxide layer.